sunnychavan/Milestone/README.md

 TODO:

+- reintroduce caching of evaluation (via Options)
+- enable the player (at the CLI) an option to print the evaluation tree from the previous move
 - allow setting board state via position string from file
 - test game, add logging
 - fix print/logs from the AI's move